 XL, XLT, Lariat, King Ranch, and Platinum trims are the options that can be equipped with the FX4 package.
 Its electronic-locking rear axle also comes with a 5.0-liter V8, a 3.5-liter EcoBoost V6, a 3.0-liter turbodiesel V6, and a 2.7-liter EcoBoost V6 engine.

-Despite the greatness of Fx4, we cannot dismiss the fact that 4×4 is surely one of the best pickup truck models in the Ford lineups.
+Despite the greatness of Fx4, we cannot dismiss the fact that 4×4 is surely one of the best pickup truck models in the Ford lineup.
 The strict driving tests on the pavement have also been successfully passed by the 4×4 trucks.

 On the contrary, the exciting package of Fx4 made off-road traveling a peaceful experience compared to conventional 4×4 pickups.
 The added features allow us to haul and tow with greater ease and help us get out of challenging, sticky situations comfortably.